 The rarest marine mammal sightings in New Zealand.

-It’s no secret that New Zealand’s waters are teaming with life with top whale watching locations like Kaikoura in the South Island and awesome diving locations like Poor Knights Islands off the coast of the North Island.
+It’s no secret that New Zealand’s waters are teeming with life with top whale watching locations like Kaikoura in the South Island and awesome diving locations like Poor Knights Islands off the coast of the North Island.
 Yet there are some super rare and surprising sights seen in New Zealand’s waters.

-If you spot any of the whales and dolphins listed below, which would be pretty amazing to put it mildly, then take a picture (if you can) and report your sighting to the Department of Conservation by calling 0800 DOC HOT or fill out a Marine Mammal Sighting Form online.
+If you spot any of the whales and dolphins listed below, which would be pretty amazing, to put it mildly, then take a picture (if you can) and report your sighting to the Department of Conservation by calling 0800 DOC HOT or fill out a Marine Mammal Sighting Form online.

 It is especially urgent to report sightings of Maui’s dolphins and southern right whales, as they are an endangered species.
 You can check out exactly how you can help the Maui’s dolphin in our Find a Maui’s Dolphin article.